hpcuantwerpen/UAntwerpen-modules/docs/docs-mkdocs/SitePackage.md

 ### Routines

--   `map_toolchain`:  Returns the matching yyyy.mm toolchain for any toolchain.
+-   `map_toolchain`:  Returns the matching yyyymm toolchain for any toolchain.
 The input argument can be either a yyyy.mm toolchain version (in which case the routine simply returns that version without the dot) or a yyyy[a|b] version in which case the routine uses the `CalcUA_toolchain_map` to compute the matching yyyymm version or falls back to a default rule (where a becomes 01 and b becomes 07).

--   `get_versionedfile`: Finds the most recent file with version not younger than a given toolchain, with the file matching a particular pattern given as a directory, part before the version and part after the version.
+-   `get_versionedfile`: Finds the most recent file (in terms of version encoded in the name of the file) with version not older than a given toolchain, with the file matching a particular pattern given as a directory, part before the version and part after the version.
 The version can be in any format supported by `map_toolchain`: yyyy[a|b], yyyy.mm, yyyymm, `system`.